aquila57/Template-Test/README.md

 generator approximates 1.2 * 10^61036 generations, far longer
 than the ten million samples in the test.

+alftmplt.c uses the etaus random number generator to create a template from an alphabet parameter, and then selects 10 million overlapping letters from the same alphabet at random to match against the template.
+Alftmplt passes the chi square test at the end.
+As expected, the longer the alphabet, the fewer the degrees of freedom there are in the chi square test.

 gsltmplt.c contains template tests of all the GNU Scientific Library random number generators.
 The parameter for this program is a name of a generator.
 To see a list of GSL